robfatland/serverless/azure/tutorial.md

     return func.HttpResponse(reply_string, status_code = 200)
 ```

-In summary: We do not make any configuration changes to the default Azure Function.
-We did add an additional Python code file
-and we imported its sole function into the main program.
-The main program was also modified to look for a parameter `n`
-passed in the HTTP trigger request.
+Notice the main program was modified to look for a parameter `n` passed in the HTTP trigger request.

+In summary...

+* We added one Python code file that has an integer factoring function
+* We modified the main program in a couple of ways
+    * Import the factor_integer() function from the first file
+    * Simplify checking for an integer to factor (the `n` parameter)
+    * If a good integer is received: Factor it and format the results as a text string; and return that

 ## 8 Test locally